Get cheap and easy outdoor reading nook ideas you can copy right now for your own cozy book time in the fresh air.

 Outdoor Reading Swing

 When we moved into our home, there was already a (very old and ratty) rope swing hung under the deck and, from day one, I envisioned a pretty, traditional white wood swing in its place.
-These are pretty easy to source and inexpensive to buy, but I did have to spend some time finding the exact right size for the hooks that were already installed, so that’s really the only caveat I note for you.
+These are pretty easy to source and inexpensive to buy, but I did have to spend some time finding the exact right size for the hooks that were already installed, so that’s the only caveat I note for you.

 I’m very happy with this particular white wood swing.
 It seats two people well, and it was easy to put together.